zqx1392/hello-world/README.md

 	current

-		- download clover browser again
-		- search aki + where to eat a bit more
 		- finish sakuuta + start nukitashi
 		- invite peiko for 田代島
-		- hotel scout for GW202
 		-> around shiroato 6/15+-
 		-> really, focus japanese a bit more?
 		-> time to plan sanriku : detailed timetable